Federal Bank Heist: Plot

 Later on, Léo is visited by his ex-colleagues from the police Robson (Marcello Gonçalves) and Vágner (Jorge Medina).
 They found out about his sudden enrichment and demand him to put them inside the scheme.
 Léo reluctantly admits he was part of the heist and agrees to sell his colleagues out.
 They start with Décio, whom Léo had some disagreements before the heist.
 Décio refuses to reveal the location of his sum and is shot dead by Léo.
 Some kids later sneak into Décio's yard and discover his cut buried there.
 Amorim arrives afterwards to investigate.

-Meanwhile, Carla and Barão have an argument over whether or not they should start spending their money - Barão wants to lay low for a while until police heat is lowered.
+Meanwhile, Carla and Barão have an argument over whether or not they should start spending their money - Barão wants to lie low for a while until police heat is lowered.
 Unhappy with Barão's attitude, she decides to leave him and moves to the group's former HQ, where Mineiro now lives.
 Amorim pays Caetano a visit after he tries to buy a mansion with R$1 million worth of old R$50 bills - the same type of bills stolen during the heist.
 Caetano inadvertently reveals his connection to the heist and ends up cuffed by Amorim's men.

 Devanildo reveals to his priest (Milton Gonçalves) that he earned a lot of money after working with people that "did not follow the Lord's words".
 The priest convinces him to donate all the money to the church, but Devanildo decides to keep a part of it for him.
 When returning from the church, he drops some bills and reacts strangely when a police officer picks it up for him, ending up arrested and later interrogated by Amorim.
 Amorim and Telma also arrest Firmino, mistaking him for Barão.
 Firmino initially denies his identity as Barão, but Barão's lawyer bribes him into assuming Barão's identity to lower Barão's heat.

 Mineiro calls the remaining group members and arranges a meeting so they can discuss their next steps now that the gang leader is supposedly in jail.
 One night, Barão surprises Mineiro on his way back home and confronts him over dating his wife Carla after being informed by Martinho (Cássio Gabus Mendes), a detective he hired to keep watch of every gang member after the heist.
 Barão easily beats Mineiro and holds him at gunpoint, ultimately sparing him and stating that nobody will care about his death.
 Léo informs his police friends about the meeting and they plan to have the rest of the group taken out.
 However, Amorim and Telma taped Mineiro's phone and are also aware of the meeting.
 They assemble a group of special forces and break into the old HQ, arresting Mineiro, Léo, Tatu and Carla.
 Léo's police friends just watch before they can escape.